nogibjj/mini_project_4/README.md

 - test_main.py

 ## Overview
-- The purpose of this project is to build descriptive statistic template by using `Pandas` and its associated attributes (e.g.`DataFrame.describe()`).
+- The purpose of this project is to set up a GitHub Actions workflow and test across at least 3 different Python versions.
+- Python scripts are provided for descriptive statistics written in `Pandas` and its associated attributes (e.g.`DataFrame.describe()`).
 - Functions wrote by the authors are `findMin`, `findMax` and `calcMean`.
 - Visualizations are produced to demonstrate the relationship between features.